On the universal identity in second order hydrodynamics: Coupling constant correction to the second order transport coefficient in SYM theory

 where $f(u) = 1 - u^2$, $r_0$ is the parameter of non-extremality of the black brane geometry, and the functions $Z_t$ and $Z_u$ are given by

 The Hawking temperature corresponding to the metric (\ref{corrected_metric}) is $T = r_0 (1+15\gamma)/\pi$.
 The standard black three-brane solution is recovered in the limit $\gamma\rightarrow 0$.

-To compute the 't Hooft coupling correction to the second order transport coefficient $\lambda_2$, we use the method of three-point functions and the associated Kubo formulae developed by Moore, Sohrabi and Saremi \cite{Moore:2010bu,Saremi:2011nh} and by Arnold, Vaman, Wu and Xiao \cite{Arnold:2011ja}.
+To compute the 't Hooft coupling correction to the second order transport coefficient $\lambda_2$, we use the method of three-point functions\footnote{Explicit holographic calculations of the equilibrium real-time three-point and four-point functions in strongly coupled ${\cal N}=4$ SYM at finite temperature have been pioneered in \cite{Barnes:2010jp}, \cite{Barnes:2010ev}, \cite{Arnold:2011hp}.} and the associated Kubo formulae developed by Moore, Sohrabi and Saremi \cite{Moore:2010bu,Saremi:2011nh} and by Arnold, Vaman, Wu and Xiao \cite{Arnold:2011ja}.
 The relevant retarded three-point functions of the stress-energy tensor are defined in the Schwinger-Keldysh closed time path formalism \cite{Schwinger:1960qe,Keldysh:1964ud}.
 We now review the key elements of the method.

 Consider a theory described by a microscopic Lagrangian $\CL \left[\phi, h\right]$, where $\phi$ collectively denotes matter fields and $h$ corresponds to a metric perturbation of a fixed background $g$ (all tensor indices are suppressed).
 The degrees of freedom of the theory are then doubled, $\phi \to \phi^\pm$, $g \to g^\pm$, $h \to h^\pm$, where we use the index $\pm$ to denote whether the fields are defined on a ``$+$"-time contour running from $t_0$ towards the final time $t_f > t_0$, or the ``$-$"-contour with time running from the future $t_f$ backwards to $t_0$.
 For the field theory considered at a finite temperature $T = 1/\beta$, the two separated real time contours can be joined together by a third, imaginary time part of the contour running between $ t_f$ and $t_f - i \beta$.
 We use $\varphi$ to denote fields defined in the Euclidean theory on the imaginary time contour.
 The generating functional of the stress-energy tensor correlation functions can then be written as